MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/overview.md

 As explained in [Scenarios](../getting-started/scenarios.md), there are many ways of acquiring a token.
 Some require user interactions through a web browser.
 Some don't require any user interactions.

-In general, the way to acquire a token is different depending on if the application is a public client application (Desktop / Mobile) or a confidential client application (Web App, Web API, daemon application like a windows service)
+In general, the way to acquire a token is different depending on if the application is a public client application (desktop or mobile) or a confidential client application (web app, web API, or daemon application like a Windows service)

 ## Token caching